 One of the most common objections levelled against Bible-believing Christians is that the Bible is unreliable or has been corrupted in some way.
 If this was true, it would render the word of God false and have serious implications – the Christian faith hinges on the historicity of the events described within the texts.
-Therefore, exploring the reliability of the Bible text is extremely important and should be the top priority for anyone genuinely interested in the life of Jesus Christ.
+Therefore, exploring the question – is the Bible reliable? – is extremely important and should be the top priority for anyone genuinely interested in the life of Jesus Christ.

 It is also useful to have some apologetic tools to equip us when discussing this question with those who are asking honest questions.
 As with anything, if someone wants a reason NOT to believe something, they will usually find a reason – here, we are interested in those genuinely are seeking answers to this question.

 The Bible makes an impressive claim and describes the text as ‘God-breathed’ – quite a statement:

 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, (2 Timothy 3:16 NIV)

 Taken at face value, this means that if the text of Scripture can be proved to be not credible and full of contradictions then that implicates the integrity of God.
 Here we are obviously referring to the original texts as written or dictated by the authors of Biblical material – errors can creep into translation but we want to know whether we can trust that the Bible provides an accurate record of events and messages?